 Written by: Craig This entry was posted on Wednesday, March 28th, 2012 at 8:46 am and is filed under Music News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 Pubs are increasingly clocking on to the fact that good live gigs bring in the crowds and even celebrity chef Heston Blumenthal is getting in on the act.